Semantic Information in a model of Resource Gathering Agents: Foraging in a Replenishing Environment

+The agent has a fixed metabolic rate $\mu$ powered by an ever-dwindling fuel reserve, and a sensor allowing it to detect resources within some finite circular range $R$.
+Moving at constant speed $v$, the agent changes its direction $\hat{\bs{n}}$ only in response to detected resources.
+Any resource that falls within the collection radius $r\le R$ of the agent can be harvested, its energy content added to the fuel supply of the agent.
 The state of the agent is described by the tuple $a=(s,\tau,\hat{\bs{n}},\bs{x})$. $s\in[0,S]$ is the agent's stored fuel supply; when $s=0$ the agent is no longer functional, otherwise it is considered {\it alive}.
 The parameter $\tau\in\{0,1\}$ is Boolean and describes if the agent has locked on to a target.
 The agent will not change its direction of motion---indicated by the unit vector $\hat{\bs{n}}$---if it has a target.
 Consuming a resource resets $\tau\mapsto0$.
 Finally, $\bs{x}\in [0,L]^2$ is the position of the agent in the environment, defined as a square of side length $L\gg R$.